Nelson-Tommogo/MEBIUT/README.md

 # MEBIUT
-Mebiut is sauce comapny...operating across East Africa
+Mebiut is sauce comapny...operating across East Africa and the entire Africa